OperationsCentre/articles/forums/monument-puzzle-tutorial/green-monument.md

 There are multiple variants of harbor to find.
 Each variant has a similar layout.
 First, you will need to find a metal building.
 Inside, there will be a fusebox.
 Place your fuse in the box and switch it on.
 This fuse will activate a door which requires a green keycard to access.
 This door can be found in the back-right corner of the hanger, or in the room above the fusebox.

-Inside, you will be able to find 1 crate and a blue keycard!
+Inside, you will be able to find 1 crate and a [Blue Keycard](https://www.rustyoperations.net/forums/view?override=forums/monument-puzzle-tutorial/blue-monument)!

 ### Sewer
 ![Lighthouse](https://articles.rustyoperations.net/forums/monument-puzzle-tutorial/green-monument-sewer.jpg)

 Lastly, the sewer.
 At the sewer, there is shack.
 You will need to break down the door to get in.
 Place your fuse in the fusebox and switch it on.
 There will be a tunnel to your left, go down it.
 At the end of the tunnel, you will find a door that you can open with your green keycard.
-Inside, you will find a blue keycard and at least 3 crates.
+Inside, you will find a [Blue Keycard](https://www.rustyoperations.net/forums/view?override=forums/monument-puzzle-tutorial/blue-monument) and at least 3 crates.

 ### Satellite Dish
 ![Lighthouse](https://articles.rustyoperations.net/forums/monument-puzzle-tutorial/green-monument-satellite-dish.jpg)

 At the satellite dish, you will find a small metal building, which contains a fusebox.
 This will activate a door to a different building.
-Inside, you will find a blue keycard and 2 crates!
+Inside, you will find a [Blue Keycard](https://www.rustyoperations.net/forums/view?override=forums/monument-puzzle-tutorial/blue-monument) and 2 crates!